 The treasurer should also handle any other duties of any sort that are delegated to him/her by the president.

-The web correspondent is responsible for posting chapter activity information online.
-Web correspondents should share recaps of chapter activities (including pictures) with IEEE-HKN Headquarters.
-Often, the web correspondent is also the publicity agent of the chapter.
+The news correspondent is responsible for posting chapter activity information online.
+News correspondents should share recaps of chapter activities (including pictures) with IEEE-HKN Headquarters.
+Often, the news correspondent is also the publicity agent of the chapter.
 He/she can provide chapter news to the university and local newspapers.
 Where activities of a member are such that they will interest people in his/her hometown, suitable articles should be prepared and furnished to the relevant newspapers.
 Proper mention of IEEE-HKN should be made without the appearance of advertising the organization.
 The announcements of new members as pledged or inducted, as well as the results of new officer elections, are often of interest of the college and hometown papers of each inductee and new officer.
 If the chapter’s college has a public relations or university relations staff, they may assist.

 The department chair usually designates the IEEE-HKN faculty adviser, who provides the needed stability and continuity that greatly helps a chapter to maintain success year after year.
 The Faculty adviser serves as a liaison officer between the chapter and the college.

 He/she should give advice to the officers and guide them in their necessary decision making, rather than out-rightly directing the affairs of the chapter.